Fadoli/dandere2x/README.md

 ## GUI Way

-After _cding_ to the src directory just run a simple
+After _cd-ing_ to the src directory just run a simple

 > python gui_driver.py

 Select the file you want to upscale, select the desired output file name and press that upscale button!

 Please, try using the **vulkan waifu2x** process by selecting it in the top left corner.
+It's faster.

 Please, read the section Installing dependencies.